itisameerkhan/sap-mm/viva-rt2.md

 | **MRO (Maintenance, Repair, Overhaul)** | Materials used for maintenance, repair, and overhaul processes. | Maintenance parts                 |
 | **EMP (Employee-Related)** | Materials related to employee consumption.                  | Uniforms, Work shoes              |

+## ⭐ PURCHASE REQUISITION

+A Purchase Requisition (PR) in SAP MM is an internal document used to request the procurement of materials or services.
+It acts as the first step in the procurement cycle and is used to inform the purchasing department about the need for materials or services.